sanikk/algolabra/documentation/implementation_document.md

 Started with the algorithms so not much yet.
 - doublelinkedlist for fringe search
+- heuristics function for grid, should be usable in both

 ## Achieved space and time complexities

 With non-consistent heuristics some nodes will be expanded multiple times.
+Octile distance is used as heuristic.

 ## Performance and O-analysis comparisons